areej-i/Matcha-Beauty/README.md

 # Matcha-Beauty

 Online cosmetics store called Matcha Beauty.
+Users are able to browse items by category; face, lips, eyes or view all the products at once.
+If the user wishes to save a product, they can press the heart button to save an item.

 Note this is not a real store, so valid purchases cannot be made and sensitive information shouldn't be entered.

 Currently, this server is only able to authenticate user login/sign up and add information to its database as well as display product items in the database.
 Work is needed to provide other features.